top of page

 I know that choosing a therapist can feel daunting.
 You may be wondering whether you'll feel understood, whether your experiences will be taken seriously, or whether therapy will actually feel helpful rather than overwhelming.
 My aim is to offer a space that feels calm, authentic, compassionate and culturally-sensitive where you can be heard without having to explain or justify yourself.

 As I work online, I've completed specialist training in online and telephone counselling.
 This supports me to offer therapy that remains attentive, well-boundaried, and emotionally connected within an online setting.
-It also means being mindful of safety, confidentiality, and how presence and attunement translate through the screen - so therapy still feels grounded, human, and supportive.
+I pay careful attention to safety, confidentiality, and presence, so therapy still feels grounded, human, and supportive - even through a screen.

 My work is rooted in a person-centred, integrative, and trauma-informed approach.
-I specialise in supporting individuals affected by trauma, including childhood trauma, as well as addiction, including alcohol, and substance use.
-I also work with a wide range of challenges, including anxiety, low mood, women's issues, relationship or family difficulties such as navigating cultural or family expectations.
+I specialise in cultural identity and family dynamics, supporting clients navigating the pressures of family, relationships, and cultural expectations.
+I work with individuals affected by trauma, including childhood trauma, as well as addiction (alcohol and substance use), anxiety, low mood, women's experiences, low self-esteem, stress, and overwhelm.

 I work in a trauma-informed way, paying close attention to safety, choice, and emotional boundaries.
 Therapy is paced around what feels manageable for you, helping you make sense of your experiences and take steps towards positive change.
 We go gently, with care and respect for your nervous system, your history, and your capacity at any given time.